AY2324S1-CS2113-T17-1/tp/docs/DeveloperGuide.md

 **Step 3:** A temporary dietGoalList is created to store newly created diet goals.
 In this case, a weekly healthy goal for fats with a target value of 1mg.

-**Step 4:** The inputs are verified against our lists of approved diet goals.
+**Step 4:** The inputs are validated against our lists of approved diet goals.

-**Step 5:** For each of the diet goals that are valid, a DietGoal object will be created and stored in the temporary dietGoalList.
+**Step 5:** For each of the diet goals that are valid, if it is a healthy goal, a HealthyDietGoal object will be created and stored in the temporary dietGoalList, else an UnhealthyDietGoal will be created instead.

 **Step 6:** The Parser then creates for an instance of SetDietGoalCommand and returns the instance to AthletiCLI.